 Under the new law, plans must make available to the DOL the following information:

 Aside from information on a plan’s findings and conclusions, other elements of the CAA disclosure are almost identical to the steps listed in question 7 of DOL’s self-compliance tool.
-This chart summarizes the DOL’s four-step NQTL compliance inquiry.
+According to FAQs Part 45, plans that have already “carefully applied” the guidance in this tool are well-positioned to meet the CAA’s standards for the comparative analysis.
+The following chart summarizes DOL’s four-step NQTL compliance inquiry.

 The CAA does not add much to DOL’s existing enforcement tools to investigate NQTL issues.
 The law adds no new civil penalties to ERISA, despite proposals to do so in some pending legislation.
 However, the required comparative analysis could provide more information to aid DOL parity investigations, which have increased in recent years.
 According to latest DOL enforcement fact sheet for fiscal 2020, the agency closed MHPAEA investigations of 180 health plans (the agency does not report on ongoing investigations) and noted two NQTL violations.

 DOL can still require plans to correct parity violations, such as by reprocessing improperly denied claims.
 A federal court recently ordered that remedy in private class-action litigation that did not involve the federal government (Wit v.
 United Behavioral Health, No. 14-cv-02346-JCS (N.D.
 Cal.
 Nov.
-3, 2020)).
+3, 2020); remedies order stayed pending appeal).
 DOL also can refer violations to IRS, which can assess civil penalties of up to $100 a day, although whether the agency has ever done so is unclear.
 Other DOL penalties for failure to disclose certain information to participants or for specific fiduciary violations could also apply.

 Defined corrective process.
 The CAA outlines a specific process to follow when DOL’s review of a plan’s comparative analysis indicates a parity violation has occurred.
 After DOL’s initial determination, the plan has to specify what actions it will take to correct the violation and/or provide an additional comparative analysis within 45 days.
 If DOL makes a final determination that the plan is still in violation, the plan must notify all enrollees about the noncompliance within seven days of DOL’s determination.
+The agencies will also share findings of compliance and noncompliance with the state where the group health plan is located or the issuer is licensed to do business.
 Documents or communications related to DOL’s recommendations to a plan will not be subject to disclosure under the Freedom of Information Act (FOIA).
 However, the CAA is not specific about the scope of information protected from FOIA disclosure.

 New annual report naming violators.
 The CAA requires the agencies with MHPHEA oversight to issue an annual report to Congress and the public.
 The report must include, among other details, a summary of the comparative analyses reviewed during the year and the identity of each plan or issuer receiving a final determination of noncompliance.
 The first report is due by Dec.
 27, 2021, with later reports due every Oct.
 1.